-- 1. Complete remedial work prior to readmission, repeating some courses, and/or clinic shifts. - 2.
-A meeting with the associate dean of academic progress to sign and comply with all conditions of an academic contract. - Return on academic probation after all previously failed courses have been resolved, and for a minimum of one academic year.
+- 1. Complete remedial work prior to re-admission, repeating some courses and/or clinic shifts. - 2.
+Meet with the program associate dean to sign and comply with all conditions of an academic contract. - 3.
+Return on academic probation for a minimum of one (1) academic year and until all previously failed courses have been resolved.

-A student who is dismissed due to conduct violations will return on disciplinary probation upon re-admission for a minimum of one academic year.
+A student who was dismissed due to conduct violations will return on disciplinary probation upon re-admission for a minimum of one (1) academic year.

 Students who have withdrawn, either administratively or voluntarily, from NCNM must wait one application cycle to apply for re-admission.
-Withdrawn students are required to follow the application process as outlined by the Office of Admissions.
-The college may impose one or more of the following requirements for a student who applies for readmission, and has been separated from NCNM for more than one year:
+Withdrawn students are required to follow the application process as outlined by the Admission's Office.
+NCNM may impose one or more of the following requirements for a student who applies for re-admission, and has been separated from NCNM for more than one year:

 - 1. Take an entrance exam prior to entering the clinic to assess skill level. - 2.
-Complete remedial work which may include repeating some courses, and/or clinic shifts. - 3.
-Meet with the program associate dean to sign and comply with all conditions of an academic contract if on academic probation when withdrawn.
+Complete remedial work, which may include repeating some courses and/or clinic shifts. - Meet with the program associate dean to sign and comply with all conditions of an academic contract if on academic probation when withdrawn.
 The student will remain on academic probation until all previously failed courses have been resolved.